Frank Kane (author): Biography

 Kane was brought up in Brooklyn, New York.
 He attended St. John's Law School but had to leave his studies to support his spouse and newborn child.
+He graduated from City College of New York.
 He worked as a columnist for The New York Press, as a letterer for the New York Trade Newspapers Corporation, for the New York Journal of Commerce, and in public relations, particularly as an advocate for the liquor industry.
 After World War II, he was a freelance writer, later working in radio, where he introduced movie stars, and in television.

 Kane wrote for productions of The Shadow, Gang Busters, Counter Spy, The Fat Man, Casey, Crime Photographer, Mr. Keen, Tracer of Lost Persons, The Lawless Twenties, Nick Carter, Master Detective, and for the Coast Guard documentary You Have To Go Out.
 He created Call the Police for Lever Brothers and Claim Agent for NBC.
 From the 1940s through the 1960s, he wrote close to 40 novels (mostly centered around the character Johnny Liddell).
-He also wrote numerous short stories for crime magazines such as Manhunt, The Saint Detective Magazine, Private Eye, Pursuit.
+He also wrote numerous short stories for crime magazines such as Manhunt, The Saint Detective Magazine, Private Eye, and Pursuit.
+His paperback novels about Liddell were reported to have sold more than 30 million copies and to have been translated into 17 languages.

 He spent much of his in Hollywood, writing television dramas for the shows Special Agent 7 and The Investigators.
 He also wrote at least two dozen episodes of the television series Mike Hammer.

 In 1960, his novel Key Witness was made into a feature film.

+Personal life and death

+Kane and his wife, Ann, had three daughters.
+He died of a heart attack on November 29, 1968, in his home in Manhasset, Long Island, aged 56.